Interactive map viewer

 in the coordinate vectors.

 Vector geographic data structure.
-Use the Vector Data > Geographic data structure import dialog to select the struct that contains vector map data from the list of workspace variables.
+Use the Vector Data > Geographic data structure import dialog to select the structure that contains vector map data from the list of workspace variables.

 Once you import your first data set, the Map Viewer automatically sets the limits of its map display window to the spatial extent of the imported data.